studioespresso/craft-scout/README.md

 #### `->splitElementsOn(array $keys)`
 For long documents it is advised to divide the element into multiple rows to keep each row within row data size.
 This can be done using `splitElementsOn()`.
-Array items are array indexes returned from the transformer.
+Array items are array indices returned from the transformer.

 ```php
 ->splitElementsOn([